My Best Gay Friends: Sequel

-The second season, planned to be 15-20 episodes long in the musical format, is slated to begin filming in October 2013.
-However, due to not meeting the requirements, Khoa stopped production, which means episode 12 is the last episode.

-After a 10-year hiatus, the second season of the series was officially announced at the talk show event "Tự tin bản sắc chính mình" (Confident in your own identity) on the occasion of the 10th anniversary of the series' broadcast held at Léman Luxury Apartments, Ho Chi Minh City on September 16, 2023.
+After a 7-year hiatus, the second season of the series was officially announced at the talk show event "Tự tin bản sắc chính mình" (Confident in your own identity) on the occasion of the 10th anniversary of the series' broadcast held at Léman Luxury Apartments, Ho Chi Minh City on September 16, 2023.
 This return is a thank you to the audience, and at the same time, a desire to convey a message to society to have a more positive view of the LGBTQ+ community.